Downloadable GPS Map Files.

 The extensive trail system is well marked and maintained, with signs indicating distances.
 You can enjoy the park with as little as an hour or two, by walking a couple of km’s along the main trail, or you could spend all day exploring the various other looped trails which extend as far as the town of Truro reservoir.

-#Old-growth forest, a rarity in Nova Scotia, encompasses most of the park and is a big part of the indescribable experience everyone has here.
-The refreshing smells and overall magical aura of the park leave most of us with a refreshed feeling that only a place like this can provide.
-It’s definitely worth the 1hr drive from Halifax.
+#Old-growth forest, a rarity in Nova Scotia, encompasses most of the park and is a big aspect of the park’s ambiance.
+The refreshing natural smells and overall magical aura of the park have a calming, spellbinding effect.

 With so much to offer to everyone, this park is a big draw to the people of Truro and Nova Scotia in general.
 Whether you’re looking for a relaxing day at the park, a fun-filled family day, or some pulse-pounding biking, hiking or skiing, Victoria Park is the place to be.
 Definitely worth the 1hr drive from Halifax.